 Join Latin Grammy nominee Sonia De Los Santos from home with En Casa con Sonia!
 Sing along to her beloved songs in Spanish and English, learn about the Latin American rhythms and North American folk traditions 2that inspire her music, and get to know the work of some of her favorite artists.
 Messages of joyful community music making and cultural bridge building will inspire and excite children and grown-ups of all backgrounds.
 CLICK HERE for more information.

 The Gilder Lehrman Institute of American History in partnership with the producers of Hamilton offers a free online history program that integrates the study of the founding era with the performing arts.
 It is available to all schools with students in grades 6–12.
 Find out more and register for this free program HERE.

 WE WOULD LOVE TO HEAR FROM YOU!
-We value your voice as we explore new possibilities for bringing the arts into the lives of our youngest audience members during this time we cannot physically gather.
-We invite you to share with us your thoughts and ideas, your needs, hopes, and dreams, and those of your students too!
+We value your voice and invite you to share with us your thoughts and ideas, your needs, hopes, and dreams, and those of your students too!

 If you have any questions or would like more information about the Arts Education Program, please contact Cathy von Storch, Education & Outreach Manager at 434-293-1000 or email@example.com

 Please click HERE for the 2023-24 Arts Education Season.